 Thanks to our acquisitions of Lavendon and Ramirent, we have solidified our market leading position as the largest MEWP rental operator in Europe.
-Loxam's fleet size of approximately 65,000 pieces of powered access equipment is nearly double the size of the fleet of the next largest European operator, Mateco.
+Loxam's fleet size of approximately 66,000 pieces of powered access equipment stands significantly above the fleet of the next largest European operator, Mateco.

-The chart below presents the top 10 European powered access equipment rental operators in 2021 as measured by total units in their respective powered access fleets, based on a ranking published by Access International in its July-August 2021 issue.
+The chart below presents the top 10 European powered access equipment rental operators in 2022 as measured by total units in their respective powered access fleets, based on a ranking published by Access International in its July-August 2022 issue.